dask/governance/governance.md

    work interests or sub-project
 -  Be civil in public discourse

-Potential Council Members are nominated by existing Council members and voted upon by the existing Council after asking if the potential Member is interested and willing to serve in that capacity.
+Potential Council Members are nominated by existing Council members and made by lazy consensus of existing Council Members after asking if the potential Member is interested and willing to serve in that capacity.
+Any -1 vote bars a candidate.
+We ask that a majority of owners respond for quorum, and that those votes come from people employed/associated to at least three institutions.
 The Council will be initially formed from the set of existing Core Developers who, as of 2019, have ownership rights over the organization.